awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 - **PyTorch’s Distributed Checkpointing (DCP) benchmarks**: measure our connector against PyTorch default distributed checkpointing mechanism — learn more in [this dedicated README](src/s3torchbenchmarking/dcp/README.md).

-This configuration pins the `dataset` and `training` model while overriding the `dataloader` to change `kind` and `num_workers`.
-Running this benchmark will result in sequentially running 8 different scenarios, each with the different combinations of swept parameters.
-As `Entitlement` is not really performing any training, this experiment is helpful to see upper-limit of dataloader throughput without being susceptible to GPU backpressure.

 ## Getting Started

 The benchmarking code is available within the `src/s3torchbenchmarking` module.